Ana Bekuta: Life and career

-Polić was born on 6 September 1959, in Priboj and raised in the village of Banja.
-She began her music career in 1974 by competing on the music festival Prvi glas Priboja (The First Voice of Priboj), where she finished as the runner-up.
-In the following years, Polić started singing professionally as a hotel lounge singer.

-Under the stage name Ana Bekuta, she made her recording debut in 1985 with the release of her first album under PGP-RTB.
-Over the years she has collectively released twenty one studio albums.
-In 2011, Bekuta began performing annually at the Belgrade's Sava Centar.
-For her work in folk music, she has received numerous accolades, including the Charter of the Cultural and Educational Community in 2015 and the National Music Artist of Serbia award from the Union of the Music Artists of Serbia (SEMUS) in 2020.
+Nadežda – Nada Polić was born on September 6, 1959 and was raised in the village of Banja.
+She started performing professionally as a teenager.
+In 1974, Polić was the runner-up at the music festival Prvi glas Priboja (lit.
+'The First Voice of Priboj').
+Under the new name Ana Bekuta, she made her recording debut in 1985 with the release of her first album under PGP-RTB.
+Over the years, she has collectively released 21 studio albums.
+In 2011, Bekuta began performing annually at Belgrade's Sava Centar.

-In addition to her singing career, in 2014 Bekuta became a judge and later a mentor on the singing competition show Zvezde Granda.
+In 2014, she became a permanent judge on the television competition Zvezde Granda.